Outstanding Items

 Step 4 — Forecasted Items

-Configure payment delay assumptions for new invoices generated during the forecast period (those not yet outstanding at the reference date):
+Configure payment delay assumptions for new invoices generated during the forecast period — invoices that don't exist yet at the reference date.

 |---|---|